aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/add-slicers-excel-aspose-cells-java-guide/_index.md

     }
 }
 ```

 ### Saving the Modified Workbook

-Save your workbook to preserve changes:
+Finally, persist the workbook with the new slicer:
 ```java
 import com.aspose.cells.*;